jen2004/Vacation-Bookings-Application/README.md

 4. Go to File > Open SQL Script.
 Then, select “create_and_populate_db.sq” and click “Open”.
 5. Click the lightning bolt to execute the script.

-The script 'resets' the database state in 3 steps:
+The script 'resets' the database state in 3 steps:<br>
 •	Drops the database and recreates it.<br>
 •	Inserts a demo customer and cart, and all other data.<br>
 •	Creates a user `ecommerceapp` and grants permissions as needed.<br>